-Our research team studies the epidemiology, microbial virulence mechanisms,and host defenses against community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) colonization and disease.
-CA-MRSA is an increasingly prevalent pathogen in our community and in many cities across the United States, and it represents a major source of morbidity and mortality in our pediatric population.
-While many CA-MRSA infections are superficial skin abscesses, they pose significant inconvenience for patients and families through lost time from school and work, as well as pain and anxiety of surgical procedures and subsequent scarring.
+Our research team studies the epidemiology, microbial virulence mechanisms, and host defenses against community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) colonization and disease.
+CA-MRSA is an increasingly prevalent pathogen representing a major source of morbidity and mortality in our pediatric population in the St. Louis metropolitan area and in many cities across the United States.
+While many CA-MRSA infections are skin abscesses, these pose significant inconvenience for patients and families through lost time from school and work, pain and anxiety of surgical procedures, and subsequent scarring.
 Patients with life-threatening CA-MRSA infections underscore the severity of this problem.

-The Fritz Lab lab is part of the Patient Oriented Research Unit in the Department of Pediatrics.
-Our office is located on the 10th floor of the Northwest Tower and our research lab is located on the 6th floor of the McDonnell pediatric research building.
+Fritz Lab offices are located on the 10th floor of the Northwest Tower and our research lab is located on the 6th floor of the McDonnell Pediatric Research Building.